MarounGrey-Notes/Tech-Interview-Preparation/README.md

 ### What did you hate about your previous job
+One particular aspect of my prev job => some project long hours => tight tness, discomfort in the wrists and neck.
+I have learned to cope and manage,.

 ### [CONFLICT] Tell me about a conflict you had with your co-worker
 I once had a conflict with a co-worker about a feature we were implementing in a web application.
 We had different ideas, but I initiated an open conversation where we listened to each other's perspectives and found a solution that combined the best elements of both our ideas.
 We established a better understanding of each other's work styles and perspectives, and this helped us work more effectively as a team going forward.